 Use the Categorize question type to have students sort terms by category, or vocabulary terms with definitions!

-🌟Latex Math - add to any question type!
+🌟 Math keyboard - add to any question type!

 Simply click on the equation that appears to open the editor and start editing the equation!